Infliximab: Biosimilars

-In June 2013, two biosimilar versions (Inflectra and Remsima) were submitted for approval in Europe, by Hospira and Celltrion Healthcare respectively.
+In June 2013, two biosimilar versions (Inflectra and Remsima) were submitted for approval in the European Union, by Hospira and Celltrion Healthcare respectively.
 Both had a positive opinion from European Medicines Agency's (EMA) Committee for Medicinal Products for Human Use (CHMP) for sale in the European Union (EU).
 Celltrion obtained marketing authorization approval (MAA) from 27 EU countries and 3 EEA (European Economic Area) countries by September 2013.
 Inflectra was approved for use in the European Union in September 2013, and Remsima was approved for use in the European Union in October 2013.

 In Japan, Celltrion received marketing authorization for Remsima from Japan's Ministry of Health, Labour and Welfare (MHLW) in July 2014.

 In India, Epirus Biopharmaceuticals obtained approval to produce biosimilar infliximab under the brand name "Infimab" (trail name BOW015).

-The U.S. Food and Drug Administration (FDA) approved Celltrion/Hospira/Pfizer's Inflectra (infliximab-dyyb) in April 2016.
-Although the US brand name is Inflectra, it is marketed in the European Union as Remsima.
+The US Food and Drug Administration (FDA) approved Celltrion/Hospira/Pfizer's Inflectra (infliximab-dyyb) in April 2016.

 The FDA approved Samsung Bioepis Co., Ltd.'s Renflexis (infliximab-abda) in April 2017.

 Biogen released another biosimilar, Flixabi, which was approved in Germany, the UK, and the Netherlands.
 Flixabi was approved for use in the European Union in May 2016.

 In December 2017, Ixifi (infliximab-qbtx) was approved in the United States.

 Zessly was approved for use in the European Union in May 2018.

 In December 2019, Avsola (infliximab-axxq) was approved in the United States.

 Avsola was approved for medical use in Canada in March 2020.

 In December 2021, Ixifi was approved for medical use in Canada.